ipgiss/rsschool-cv/cv.md

 ---

-## All the best for everyone in your studies and hard work!
+## All the best for everyone in your studies and have fun!